santoshsahini19/music-rec-system/README.md

 # music-rec-system

-This is a python project
+This is a python project.